Semi-universality of CFT$_d$ entropy at large spin: Discussion

 \section{Discussion}

 In this paper, we have argued that the partition function of every conformal field theory takes the semi-universal form \eqref{zint} in the scaling limit \eqref{limnewdfour1}.
 Upon performing an inverse Laplace transform, we deduce that the entropy of every CFT$_d$ takes the scaling form given in \eqref{genformint} in the limit, \eqref{limint}.
-We have independently verified our predictions for free scalar theories in arbitrary dimensions, and large $N$, strongly coupled ${\cal N}=4$ Yang Mills theory.
+We have independently verified our predictions for free scalar theories in arbitrary dimensions and large $N$, strongly-coupled ${\cal N}=4$ Yang-Mills theory.

 Our principal argument that the partition function takes the semi-universal form \eqref{zint} was constructed as follows.
 We first expanded the partition function in a Taylor series in $\beta$.
 The coefficient of every term in this expansion is a function of $\nu_i$.
 We then demonstrated that each of these coefficients scales like \eqref{zint} as $\nu_i$ is taken to zero.
-As this result holds uniformly for all coefficient functions, at each order in the small $\beta$ expansion, we conjectured that the full partition also has the same singular scaling behaviour as $\nu_i \to 0$.
+As this result holds uniformly for all coefficient functions, at each order in the small $\beta$ expansion, we conjectured that the full partition function also has the same singular scaling behaviour as $\nu_i \to 0$.
 The use of a Taylor expansion in the (not necessarily small) variable $\beta$, to study behaviour at small $\nu_i$, is clearly awkward.
-It would be very interesting to find an alternate argument for our central result; one that does not proceed via a small $\beta$ expansion.
+It would be very interesting to find an alternate argument for our central result: one that does not proceed via a small $\beta$ expansion.

 In this paper we have tested our general predictions against the (independently computed) twisted thermal partition function of free scalars in every dimension.
-It would be useful to extend these checks to other tractable examples of conformal field theories, e.g. to free fermionic theories in arbitrary dimensions, to the free $U(1)$ Maxwell theory in four dimensions, and also to computations in vector type large $N$ models (e.g. $O(N)$ Wilson-Fisher theories, or $\psi^4$ theories or matter-Chern-Simons theories in 3 dimensions).
+It would be useful to extend these checks to other tractable examples of conformal field theories, e.g. to free fermionic theories in arbitrary dimensions, to the free $U(1)$ Maxwell theory in four dimensions, and also to computations in vector-type large $N$ models (e.g. $O(N)$ Wilson-Fisher theories, or $\psi^4$ theories or Chern-Simons-matter theories in three dimensions).